02Case 02 / 04 · Google Cloud

 Google Cloud Monitoring is the tool teams use to keep their online systems healthy.
 Product managers assumed top customers were satisfied with its core jobs.
 I led a 4-person team pairing a large-scale survey with in-depth interviews across major companies.
 Segmenting the results by role surfaced two very different users, infrastructure operators (the Watchtower) and application developers (the Magnifying Glass), and a deeper shift beneath both: people no longer want to actively watch dashboards, they want to be alerted when something needs attention.
 The study drove two roadmap changes: shift investment from dashboards toward alerting, and unify two tools that had lived apart, metrics and logs.

-Senior signal · Systems thinking
+Systems map · Systems thinking

 How a sentiment study became a strategy reset